PLMUN-CITCS/2025-OBJPROG-LAB023/README.md

    ```

    **Notable Observations:**
-   - The Car class acts as a blueprint for creating Car objects.
-   - The myCar object is an instance of the Car class.
-   - The displayInfo method defines the behavior of the Car object.
+   - You can directly access the accountHolder and accountType because they have public and protected access respectively.
+   - You cannot directly access balance (private) from the main method.
+   - You need to use the public methods (deposit, withdraw, getBalance) to interact with the private balance.

    **Java Programming Best Practices:**
-   - Use meaningful class and variable names that clearly describe their purpose.
+   - Use private access for sensitive data to protect it from unintended modification.
+   - Provide public methods to allow controlled access to private attributes.
-   - Use comments to explain your code and the purpose of classes and methods.
+   - Use protected access when you want to allow access within the same package and subclasses.
-   - Follow Java naming conventions (e.g., class names start with an uppercase letter).

    **Step-by-Step Instructions:**

-   1. Create the Car Class
+   1. Create the BankAccount Class
-      - Create a new Java file named `CarDemo.java`.
+      - Create a new Java file named `BankAccountDemo.java`.
-      - Define a class called `Car`.
+      - Define a class called `BankAccount`.
       ```Java
-      class Car {
+      class BankAccount {
           // Code will go here
       }
       ```

-   2. Add Attributes (Data Fields)
+   2. Add Attributes with Access Modifiers
-      - Inside the Car class, declare three instance variables (attributes):
+      - Inside the BankAccount class, declare three instance variables (attributes) with different access modifiers:
-         - make of type String
+         - accountHolder of type String with public access.
-         - model of type String
+         - balance of type double with private access.
-         - year of type int
+         - accountType of type String with protected access.
       ```Java
-      class Car {
+      class BankAccount {
-          String make;
+          public String accountHolder;
+          private double balance;
-          String model;
+          protected String accountType;
-          int year;
       }
       ```

-   3. Add a displayInfo Method
+   3. Create a Constructor
-      - Inside the Car class, create a method named displayInfo.
+      - Inside the BankAccount class, create a constructor.
-      - This method should not return any value (void).
-      - Inside the displayInfo method, add a println statement to print the car's information in the format: "Car: [year] [make] [model]"
+      - The constructor should take three parameters:
+         - a String for the accountHolder
+         - a double for the balance
+         - a String for the accountType
+      - Inside the constructor, initialize the accountHolder, balance, and accountType attributes using the provided parameters.
       ```Java
-      class Car {
+      class BankAccount {
           //... (attributes)...

-          public void displayInfo() {
+          public BankAccount(String accountHolder, double balance, String accountType) {
-              System.out.println("Car: " + year + " " + make + " " + model);
+              this.accountHolder = accountHolder;
+              this.balance = balance;
+              this.accountType = accountType;
           }
       }
       ```

-   4. Create the main Method
+   4. Add a deposit Method
-      - In the same file (CarDemo.java), outside the Car class, create the main method.
-This is where your program will start running.
+      - Inside the BankAccount class, create a method named deposit.
+      - This method should take a double parameter named amount.
+      - Add logic to increase the balance by the amount if the amount is positive.
       ```Java
+      class BankAccount {
+          //... (attributes and constructor)...

+          public void deposit(double amount) {
+              if (amount > 0) {
+                  balance += amount;
+              }
+          }
+      }
+      ```

+   5. Add a withdraw Method
+      - Inside the BankAccount class, create a method named withdraw.
+      - This method should take a double parameter named amount.
+      - Add logic to decrease the balance by the amount only if the amount is positive and less than or equal to the current balance.
+      ```Java
+      class BankAccount {
+          //... (other methods)...

+          public void withdraw(double amount) {
+              if (amount > 0 && amount <= balance) {
+                  balance -= amount;
+              }
+          }
+      }
+      ```

+   6. Add a getBalance Method
+      - Inside the BankAccount class, create a method named getBalance.
+      - This method should return a double value representing the current balance.
+      ```Java
+      class BankAccount {
+          //... (other methods)...

+          public double getBalance() {
+              return balance;
+          }
+      }
+      ```

+   7. Create the main Method
+      - In the same file (BankAccountDemo.java), outside the BankAccount class, create the main method.
+      ```Java
-      public class CarDemo {
+      public class BankAccountDemo {
           public static void main(String args) {
               // Code will go here
           }
       }
       ```

-   5. Create a Car Object
+   8. Create a BankAccount Object
-      - Inside the main method, create an object of the Car class named myCar.
-Use the new keyword to instantiate the object.
+      - Inside the main method, create an object of the BankAccount class named myAccount.
+Use the constructor to initialize the accountHolder, balance, and accountType with appropriate values.
       ```Java
-      Car myCar = new Car();
+      BankAccount myAccount = new BankAccount("Alice", 1000.0, "Checking");
       ```

-   6. Assign Values to Attributes
+   9. Access and Modify Account Details
-      - In the main method, assign values to the attributes of the myCar object:
+      - In the main method:
-         - Set the make to "Toyota".
+         - Call the deposit method to deposit some amount into the account.
-         - Set the model to "Corolla".
+         - Call the withdraw method to withdraw some amount.
+         - Print the accountHolder name using myAccount.accountHolder.
+         - Print the accountType using myAccount.accountType.
-         - Set the year to 2020.
+         - Print the current balance using myAccount.getBalance().
       ```Java
-      myCar.make = "Toyota";
-      myCar.model = "Corolla";
-      myCar.year = 2020;
+      myAccount.deposit(250.0);
+      myAccount.withdraw(100.0);
+      System.out.println("Account Holder: " + myAccount.accountHolder);
+      System.out.println("Account Type: " + myAccount.accountType);
+      System.out.println("Current Balance: $" + myAccount.getBalance());
       ```

-   7. Call the displayInfo Method
-      - In the main method, call the displayInfo() method on the myCar object.
-      ```Java
-      myCar.displayInfo();
-      ```

-   8. Compile and Run
+   10. Compile and Run
-       - Save the file as `CarDemo.java`.
+       - Save the file as `BankAccountDemo.java`.
-       - Compile the code using `javac CarDemo.java` in your terminal or command prompt.
+       - Compile the code using `javac BankAccountDemo.java` in your terminal or command prompt.
-       - Run the compiled code using `java CarDemo`.
+       - Run the compiled code using `java BankAccountDemo`.

    **Conclusion**
-   This exercise introduced the fundamental concepts of classes and objects in Java.
-Classes are blueprints for creating objects, and objects are instances of classes.
-Classes define the attributes and behaviors of objects.
-By understanding these concepts, you can start building more complex and organized Java programs that model real-world entities and their interactions.
+   This exercise demonstrated the use of access modifiers in Java.
+Access modifiers control the visibility and accessibility of class members (attributes and methods).
+By using appropriate access modifiers, you can encapsulate data and protect it from unauthorized access, leading to more robust and maintainable code.

 ### **Step 4: Push Changes to GitHub**
 Once you've completed your changes, follow these steps to upload your work to your GitHub repository.